StarGate01/chrzwatch-firmware/README.md

 Flashing should work with any SWD capable programmer, like for example the **ST-Link V2** (the cheap clones work too).

-If the watch refuses to flash, hangs in low poer mode or is stuck in a bootloop, try connecting to it using **OpenOCD** (http://openocd.org/) while spamming the reset button on your adapter (or short `SWDIO` to `VCC`).
+If the watch refuses to flash, hangs in low power mode or is stuck in a bootloop, try connecting to it using **OpenOCD** (http://openocd.org/) while spamming the reset button on your adapter (or short `SWDIO` to `VCC`).
 This should not be needed during normal flashing and execution.

 ```
 openocd -d2 -f interface/stlink-v2.cfg -c "transport select hla_swd" -f target/nrf52.cfg